zee-pk/google-meet-privacy-ext/README.md

 - There is nothing to configure in this release.

-## Known Issues:
-- Extension fails when reloading the page or when the meeting is rejoined.

 ## License:
 - All components are licensed under the [Apache License, Version 2.0](https://github.com/GoogleChrome/chrome-extensions-samples/blob/main/LICENSE).